DanJSG/Reflectiment/README.md

 Once this has been done, open the `/lexicalanalyzer` project folder in your Java IDE, build and run it.
 Please note that the first build may take upwards of 10 minutes as it will need to pull all of the Maven dependencies.
 The application will then start on local port 8081.

 ### 4. Machine Learning Analyzer

+First, you need to download the neural network models which are available for download here.
+Unzip this archive and replace the `/mlanalyzer/models` folder with it.

-Using the command line, navigate to the `/mlanalyzer` folder and run the following commands:
+Then using the command line, navigate to the `/mlanalyzer` folder and run the following commands:
 ```bash
 python -m venv venv
 ./venv/Scripts/activate